Professional/Short course Practice Learning and Student Support

 Assessment

-The assessment for this module will be a 2,500 word assignment related to the six learning outcomes of the module, demonstrating how you have facilitated, supported, assessed and evaluated a student in practice.
+The assessment for this module comprises a 2,500 word (maximum) assignment related to the module learning outcomes.

 Features